 August 23 was just 59 days ago.
 Just a blink of the eye in the scheme of things, really.
 I had taken John to a routine dental cleaning, and always trying to make good use of my time, decided I would go ahead and get my never-have-had-a-cavity teeth cleaned, too.
 It seemed like a sensible thing to do, rather than just idly sit in a waiting room.
 My practicality may have saved my life.

-Near the end of my cleaning, the dental hygienist asked me if I was aware of the spot under my tongue.
+Near the end of my cleaning, the dental hygienist asked me if I was aware of the spots under my tongue.
 Nope.
 No pain, no discomfort, no symptoms.
 She suggested the dentist come and have a look.
 He did and wrote a referral to a local oral surgeon.
 They were calm.
 I was calm, yet the suggestion that I follow up on this “right away” was clearly stated and heard.

 The earliest I could get an appointment with the oral surgeon was September 6.
 He took one quick look — and I do mean a quick look — and agreed the “suspicious area” needed a biopsy.
 It was scheduled for September 9.
 On the morning of September 9, I received a phone call saying the doctor would not be in and that I would have to wait until September 15.
 Without any quicker options, that’s the best I could do.

 So, on Thursday, September 15, I nervously went to have the biopsy.
 I have had other biopsies – all small, none comfortable, and all tolerable.
 I was totally unprepared for what happened next.
 Under local anesthesia, a rather large tongue biopsy was excised, large enough that five stitches were required.
 It was packed with gauze, and still bleeding, I drove myself home after a stop at a local pharmacy to pick up pain meds and antibiotics.
 I assure you that the local anesthesia had worn off long before I got home.
 The sample would be sent off for pathology reports.
 And now we wait.